RibbitsM/Obsidian/Undergrad Notes/Year 4 Semester 2/CPSC 368/Data Warehousing.md

 - Another query you can do is called Roll-up
 - In this example, you replace a group in your old query with a higher dimension version of it
 - For example, instead of grouping by store ID you group by city, or instead of grouping by individual customer you group by customer age
-- As we roll up, the number of the dimensions remains the same but their size decreases
+- As we roll up, the number of the dimensions remains the same but their size increases
 - You don't have to keep all the dimensions though, you can discard them if you want
 - Drill down is the opposite of roll up, making your query more specific
 - Again, this is done by changing your group by clause